iSabyasachi/project-2024/rxjs-practice/README.md

    ```

 7. **Using `take` Operator**
-   Create a stream that emits numbers from 1 to 10 and use `take(5)` to get only the first five values.
+   Create a stream that emits numbers from 1 to 10 and use `take(5)` to get only
+   the first five values.

-   ##### Code Implementation for Using `take` Operator
+   ##### Code Implementation: Using `take` Operator

-   The following implementation demonstrates how to use the `take` operator to limit the number of emitted values:
+   The following implementation demonstrates how to use the `take` operator to
+   limit the number of emitted values:

    ```typescript
    import { of, firstValueFrom } from 'rxjs';